chinnisaimohan/CPU---Scheduling/README.md

 Please accept as it's very difficult to learn web devlopment in 2-3 weeks.

-This project has 2 branches one "main" and "SampleI/O".
-main: contains 2 files Code.cpp and README.md
-Code.cpp is for cpp code and README is for instructions as mentioned in forms SampleI/O branch conatins README.md file which conatins sample input/output format.
 How to run the project :
 To clone my repository and work on it locally, you can use the following steps: